cybr-1/hunting-queries/README.md

 ![.](https://i.pinimg.com/originals/da/0b/96/da0b965a91d6a9117ac47710a5e9341c.gif)

 This repo will follow the MITRE ATT&CK structure, breaking down each category's main techniques and sub-techniques.
+There will also be some additional queries placed here that are always handy to have incase a quick search is neeeded.

 Feel free to use what you think is useful or what you find as inspo.